DEVO27/Banking-System/README.md

 python bankingsystem.py
 ````
 ## Layout
-At the start of the program, you are given presented to the main menu
+At the start of the program, you are presented to the main menu
   ### Main Menu
 ```
 1. Create an account